vubanc/MovieGenreIdentifier_NLP/README.md

 # MovieGenreIdentifier_NaiveBayes
 This is an NLP (Natural Language Processing) project.
 The objective of this project is to build a model that predicts the genre of a movie by taking the movie's description as input.
 The dataset for this project was produced by merging three different movies datasets collected from Kaggle.
 Every movie in the dataset has a title, a description and one or more genres.
-A Naive Bayes model was trained from scratch and tested on the dataset to predict the genres of the movies.
+A Naive Bayes Classifier and an LSTM was trained tested on the dataset to predict the genres of the movies.

 Overview of the Cleaned Dataset
 - Total Movies: 4000